-- Budget and Budget Narrative: Complete the Budget Template for Existing Operators.
-In a budget narrative, explain how the five-year financial plan will support the proposed growth.
-Clearly identify assumptions.
-Note which expenses rely on fundraising.
-Discuss contingency plans if revenues are lower or expenses are higher than expected. - Fundraising Plan: What are the organization's fundraising goals over the next five years?
+- Budget and Budget Narrative: Complete two versions of the budget workbook (available on www.cps.edu/2019RFP): one budget presenting the design team's expected revenues and expenses, and one contingency budget that reflects no more than 75% of maximum enrollment each year in the new campus(es).
+Detail key assumptions and revenue and cost estimates.
+Discuss programming contingencies for circumstances where revenues are lower or costs are higher than anticipated.
+In narrative, describe the differences in available programming, supports, and spending between your expected budget and your contingency budget. - Fundraising Plan: What are the organization's fundraising goals over the next five years?
 Include information about historical fundraising levels and future likelihood of success.
 Cite any commitments that have already been secured. - Financial Scalability: Describe to what extent the addition of a new campus will impact the financial sustainability of existing campuses.
 How will the network help mitigate any negative financial impact on existing campuses?